Floating hotel draws workers to NW Canada boom town

 The aging ship will help relieve a housing shortage in one busy Canadian port town already bursting ahead of a promised energy boom that could last more than a decade.

-After that, the ship's owners hope more contracts will float their way as major energy companies like Chevron Corp, Petronas and Royal Dutch Shell push ahead with proposed liquefied natural gas export (LNG) projects along Canada's Pacific coast.
+After that, the ship's owners hope more contracts will float their way as major energy companies like Chevron Corp (CVX.N), Petronas and Royal Dutch Shell (RDSa.L) push ahead with proposed liquefied natural gas export (LNG) projects along Canada's Pacific coast.

-"This kind of investment would never occur without the kind of mega-opportunities that are growing in the Pacific Northwest," said Andrew Purdey, vice president of Bridgemans Services Ltd, the privately held company behind the hotel.
-"We saw the opportunity and we put it all together, but it was effectively driven by industry."

 But if just four major LNG projects go ahead, roughly 15,000 extra beds will be needed in coastal northern British Columbia at peak construction, according to a report from National Bank Financial.